Chenzhiling/plugin-submitter-api/README.md

 ## 1. introduction

+- allows you to submit, query, kill flink task by java on different deploy mode
-This project can help you to submit, query, kill flink or spark task in java
+- allows you to submit, query, kill spark task by java on different deploy mode
+- allows you to submit Presto queries and view results by java
 ## 2. Support version

 - Flink 1.13
 - Spark 3.1.2
+- presto 0.278

 ## 3. Support mode